taytorious/resource-tester/README.md

 ##Resource Tester

-PhantomJS tool that measures pageload performance and allows you to target individual reources on the page.
+PhantomJS tool that measures pageload performance and allows you to target individual reources on a page.
 This tool will capture hundreds of data points for a given URL in minutes.
 Output is JSON configurable and displayed in a Google Graph.

 Extension of [https://github.com/loadfocus/pageloadtime](https://github.com/loadfocus/pageloadtime)